Skip to content

 FeatureOyeIALeadsalesWatiTrebleFreelance custom

-Pricing modelOne-time + annual renewalSaaS USD 30-60/seat/monthSaaS by contactsSaaS mid-marketOne-time custom
+Pricing modelOPERA: monthly (operation included) · CONECTA: one-time, no lock-inSaaS USD 30-60/seat/monthSaaS by contactsSaaS mid-marketOne-time custom

 Done-for-you setupYes, includedPartial (auto-onboarding)No (self-serve)Yes (extra cost)Yes (while it lasts)